ashygee/pineapple-dog/README.md

 - (after 12pm) Afternoon walk (optional)
 - (8pm - 10pm) Evening walk before bed

 The times aren't specific but more of a range for when he usually is out.
 There is no definite length of time that you should be out.
 Generally his morning walk is the longest (around 30min) and any extra walks later is usually just to go around the block a bit to stretch his legs and go to the bathroom.

 #### Morning walk

 It's not a requirement that he is out for 30min in the morning.
 A good rule of thumb for the morning walk is if he poops you're pretty good.
 Sometimes he may poop 2-3 times if you do take an extended walk, so be sure to pack lots of poop bags!

 #### Evening walk
 For the evening walk I recommend that you can be done after he pees twice.

+#### Rules for walking

+**1. You are in charge**

+Calvin pulls.
+Don't let him just pull you around to whereever he wants to sniff.
+You are in control and can pull him away.
+You will not hurt him.
+If he tries to stop to go in the opposite direction, just gently pull him in the correct direction.

+**2. He does not need to sniff everything**

+Calvin will try to stop and sniff just about everything and anything.
+Please try to veer him away from any area that looks as if it is wet, has other dog urine, or has any unpleasant looking substance/residue.
+When he sniffs things he really likes to stick his face in it, so for cleanliness, it's best to keep him in open areas.

+**3. Wipe after walks**

+Doggy wipes are to be used on his face, paws, underbelly, and behind after walks.
+If he has lots of dirt or has stepped into something unpleasant, this requires a bath.

 ### Feeding
 Food can be left out for Calvin to eat.